Using Your Cellphone as a Document Camera in Zoom

 Law faculty has the ability to create unique links to specific CALI Lessons they wish their students to take.
 Students receive feedback on every question, as well as a final score that informs them on their skill level in a certain legal topic; with LessonLink, faculty has access to all of these personal statistics to access their students knowledge on any given subject.

-FOR MORE INFORMATION, PLEASE FEEL FREE TO REACH OUT TO INFORMATION SERVICES AT (310) 506-7425 OR SUPPORT@LAW.PEPPERDINE.EDU.
+FOR MORE INFORMATION, PLEASE FEEL FREE TO REACH OUT TO INFORMATION SERVICES AT (310) 506-7425 OR [email protected].
 GOOD LUCK!

 How the Brain Works